Wall Street Breakfast: The Worst Quarter Since '08

 Go deeper: Yum Brands breaks market's junk bond fast.

-Transaction volumes at Visa (NYSE:V) have been hit due to the coronavirus pandemic, leading it to forecast mid-single digit percentage revenue growth for Q2.
+Transaction volumes at Visa (V) have been hit due to the coronavirus pandemic, leading it to forecast mid-single digit percentage revenue growth for Q2.
 "As countries have imposed social distancing, shelter-in-place or total lock-down orders, domestic spending, most notably in travel, restaurants, entertainment and fuel, has sharply declined week on week," according to a regulatory filing.
 For March: U.S. payments volume fell 4% Y/Y, cross-border volumes on a constant-dollar basis sank 19% Y/Y and processed transactions slipped 2% MTD.

-Furloughs at Macy's (NYSE:M) will affect the "majority" of its 125,000 workers, while Gap (NYSE:GPS), which owns Old Navy and Banana Republic, said it would furlough nearly 80,000 store employees in the U.S. and Canada.
-L Brands (NYSE:LB) is suspending most store staff, Nordstrom (NYSE:JWN) is putting "a portion of corporate employees" on temporary leave and furloughs total 85,000 at Kohl's (NYSE:KSS).
+Furloughs at Macy's (M) will affect the "majority" of its 125,000 workers, while Gap (GPS), which owns Old Navy and Banana Republic, said it would furlough nearly 80,000 store employees in the U.S. and Canada.
+L Brands (LB) is suspending most store staff, Nordstrom (JWN) is putting "a portion of corporate employees" on temporary leave and furloughs total 85,000 at Kohl's (KSS).
 It's a stark sign of how devastating the coronavirus will be on many apparel and accessories retailers which were already under pressure before COVID-19.

 Amazon sees more industrial action

 Some Whole Foods employees are planning to call in sick today to protest what they say is a lack of protections offered to workers during the coronavirus pandemic, Vice reports.
-The latest protest is happening even after Amazon (NASDAQ:AMZN) increased hourly pay for its staff, offered to provide two weeks of paid sick leave to workers who test positive for COVID-19 and said it would not penalize anyone for calling in sick.
+The latest protest is happening even after Amazon (AMZN) increased hourly pay for its staff, offered to provide two weeks of paid sick leave to workers who test positive for COVID-19 and said it would not penalize anyone for calling in sick.
 Amazon's stock price has largely weathered the coronavirus crisis, closing back at $1,963 on Monday, or roughly where it was trading before the market selloff.

 Go deeper: Amazon workers go on strike in Italy.